hazelcode/farctool3/README.md

 # About

-farctool3 is an extended version of Craftworld Toolkit, which is an extended version of [farctool2](https://github.com/philosophofee/farctool2) by [me](https://github.com/philosophofee/) designed to mod the mainline LittleBigPlanet series.
+farctool3 is an extended version of Craftworld Toolkit by [ennuo](https://github.com/ennuo), which is an extended version of [farctool2](https://github.com/philosophofee/farctool2) by [me](https://github.com/philosophofee/) designed to mod the mainline LittleBigPlanet series.

 # Features